TULiberalArts/Psychology/pages/clinical-services.md

 ## Adult Anxiety Clinic
 ![AAC Temple]({{site.baseurl}}/media/AACT-logo.jpg){:.img-right}
 The Adult Anxiety Clinic of Temple (AACT) is an internationally known center for the study of the nature and treatment of anxiety.
-The AACT currently offers diagnostic evaluation and empirically-supported psychological treatment for adults with anxiety-related concerns, especially focusing on the treatment of persons with social anxiety disorder.
+The AACT currently offers diagnostic evaluation and empirically supported psychological treatment for adults with anxiety-related concerns, especially focusing on the treatment of persons with social anxiety disorder.
 Services are offered on a sliding fee scale after completion of a telephone screening to determine whether our services are a fit for your needs.
 For more information, please visit our [website](http://sites.temple.edu/anxiety/) or call [(215) 204-1575](tel:2152041575).

 ## Child and Adolescent Anxiety Disorders Clinic (CAADC)
 ![CAADC Temple]({{site.baseurl}}/media/resized CAADC Logo_V2_2.jpg){:.img-right}